-Being mindful of the key role of Momentum Pensions Malta Limited as Trustee and Retirement Scheme Administrator of the Momentum Malta Retirement Trust and in view of the deficiencies identified in the obligations emanating from such roles as amply explained above, which deficiencies are considered to have prevented the losses from being minimised and in a way contributed in part to the losses experienced on the Retirement Scheme, the Arbiter concludes that the Complainant should be compensated by Momentum Pensions Malta Limited for part of the net realised losses on her pension portfolio.
+Being mindful of the key role of Momentum Pensions Malta Limited as Trustee and Retirement Scheme Administrator of the Momentum Malta Retirement Trust and in view of the deficiencies identified in the obligations emanating from such roles as amply explained above, which deficiencies are considered to have prevented the losses from being minimised and in a way contributed in part to the losses experienced on the Retirement Scheme, the Arbiter concludes that the Complainants should be compensated by Momentum Pensions Malta Limited for part of the net realised losses on their respective pension portfolio.

-In the particular circumstances of this case, considering that the Service Provider had the last word on the investments and acted in its dual role of Trustee and Retirement Scheme Administrator, the Arbiter considers it fair, equitable and reasonable for Momentum Pensions Malta Limited, to be held responsible for seventy per cent of the net realised losses sustained by the Complainant on her investment portfolio as stipulated hereunder.
+In the particular circumstances of this case, considering that the Service Provider had the last word on the investments and acted in its dual role of Trustee and Retirement Scheme Administrator, the Arbiter considers it fair, equitable and reasonable for Momentum Pensions Malta Limited, to be held responsible for seventy per cent of the net realised losses sustained by the Complainants on their investment portfolio.

-The Arbiter notes that the latest valuation and list of transactions provided by the Service Provider in respect of the Complainant is not current.
-Besides, no detailed breakdown was provided regarding the status and performance of the respective investments within the disputed portfolio.
+The Arbiter notes that the latest valuation and list of transactions provided by the Service Provider in respect of each Complainant is not current.
+Besides, no detailed breakdown was provided regarding the status and performance of the respective investments within the disputed portfolio of the respective Complainant.

-The Arbiter shall accordingly formulate how compensation to the Complainant is to be calculated by the Service Provider for the purpose of this decision.
+The Arbiter shall accordingly formulate how compensation is to be calculated by the Service Provider for each Complainant for the purpose of this decision.

-Given that the Complaint made by the Complainant principally relates to the losses suffered on the Scheme at the time of Continental Wealth Management acting as adviser, compensation shall be provided solely on the investment portfolio existing and constituted under Continental Wealth Management in relation to the Scheme.
+Given that the Complaint made by the Complainants principally relates to the losses suffered on the Scheme at the time of Continental Wealth Management acting as adviser, compensation shall be provided solely on the investment portfolio constituted under Continental Wealth Management.